-Dan Russell, Google’s own guru of “user happiness,” has been leading search workshops here at Maryland for years.
+Dan Russell, Google’s own guru of “user happiness,” gave a campus talk about his new book “The Joy of Search: A Google Insiders’s Guide to Going Beyond the Basics” on September 26, 2019.
+Dan has been leading search workshops here at Maryland for years.
 He maintains a blog with periodic search challenges called Search/Research.
 He also has a free online course, Power Searching with Google.
 And now he is coming here to talk about the book he has just written with his best tips — including step-by-step examples — that can improve your search skills and enhance your critical thinking about the search process.

 From the description of The Joy of Search on Amazon: